drepo-eth/site/content/drepo/existing-repos/verification/index.md

 websites.
 For those who remember it, these are the green locks in your address bar.
 Without these root certificates, one would have to add each website's certificate to one's set of trusted resources.
 Essentially, the same problem was discussed above.
+Additionally, [S/MIME](https://en.wikipedia.org/wiki/S%2FMIME "S/MIME") is an email encryption standard based on the same principle.
+It is an alternative to GPG mostly used within corporate environments.

+Furthermore,
-Furthermore, [Apple](https://developer.apple.com/support/code-signing/ "Code Signing") allows trusted developers to sign their applications with Apple's root key.
+[Apple](https://developer.apple.com/support/code-signing/ "Code Signing") allows trusted developers to sign their applications with Apple's root key.
 Consequently, all Apple devices run such signed software without voicing security concerns.

 However, the internet is generally not such a closed and trusted ecosystem.
+Thus, building large systems on trusting a few key players is highly questionable.

 ## Reproducible Builds

 [Reproducible Builds](https://reproducible-builds.org/) can be used to mitigate the shortfalls of checksums and digital signatures.

-Most software is distributed of pre-compiled format, e.g., binary executables, minified and uglified, or otherwise optimized.
+Most software is distributed in pre-compiled format, e.g., binary executables, minified and uglified, or otherwise optimized.
 This makes the code executed unreadable to the average human being and, thus, the perfect target for manipulation.